 - To encourage and serve the work of domestic and foreign missions supported by congregations in the Diocese of Texas, especially through a program of grants

-- To serve the cause of global reconciliation through relations with the Anglican Communion and in the promotion of the Millennium Development Goals (MDGs)
+- To serve the cause of global reconciliation through relations with the Anglican Communion and in the promotion of the Sustainable Development Goals (SDGs)

 - To encourage and oversee the official companion relationships with other dioceses in the Anglican Communion

 The World Mission Board encourages the building of relationships, seeks to faciliate the sharing of stories, and oversees two types of grant funding for projects.
-For general questions, please contact our chair: The Rev. Meredith L. Holt As part of sharing the story, we ask that all projects and trips follow this communications customary.
+For general questions, please contact our chair: The Rev. Meredith Holt Crigler.
+As part of sharing the story, we ask that all projects and trips follow this communications customary.